RuedigerMoeller/kontraktor/README.md

 ## What is kontraktor ?

 * A boilerplate free and consistent abstraction for remote communication powered by a **distributed actor-model**
+* A WebApp platform supporting a Java backend for modern SPA javascript client frameworks like Polymer.js, vue.js and React.js (transpilation, packaging, optimization).
 * eases polyglott (**java, javascript** nodejs + browser) (micro-)service oriented distributed systems
 * separates transport and message encoding from application code.
 * A browser communicating with a webserver via HTTP/json uses the same API/mechanics as backend services talking to each other using TCP/Binary.
-* webapp support (transpilation, packaging, optimization)
 * fully **asynchronous**
 * high **performance**
 * production proven